EUDAT-B2STAGE/B2STAGE-GridFTP/README.md

    $homeDirPattern "/%s/home"
    ```

-3. It is possible to specify a policy to manage more than one iRODS resource.
+3. It is possible to specify a policy to manage more than one iRODS resource
-   The DSI module looks for a file called 'irodsresourcemap.conf' (step 1 of
-   the Installation paragraph).
-In that file it is possible to specify which
+   setting the irodsResourceMap environment variable in `$GLOBUS_LOCATION/etc/gridftp.conf`.

+   $irodsResourceMap "path/to/mapResourcefile"

+   The irodsResourceMap variable must point to a file which specifies which
-   iRODS  resource has to be used when creating a file in a particular iRODS path.
+   iRODS resource has to be used when uplaoding or downloading a file in a
+   particular iRODS path.
    For example:

    ```
-    $cat irodsResourceMap.conf
+    $cat path/to/mapResourcefile

     /CINECA01/home/cin_staff/rmucci00;resc-repl
     /CINECA01/home/cin_staff/mrossi;resc-repl
     ```